 Losing Our Focus?

-In response to the questions that have been surfacing both inside and outside Cedar Park Church, we have created a study series called Losing our Focus? which is based on a series of essays written by Pastor Lee.
-This series will examine how we understand the Christian life (i.e., discipleship, salvation, worship, evangelism, social justice), the history of evangelicalism, and what shifts might be necessary for the church to make in order to follow Jesus more faithfully in our time.
-All those who have questions, concerns, or are simply curious about these issues are welcome to attend.
+In response to the questions that have been surfacing both inside and outside Cedar Park Church, we created and ran a study series in May 2021 called Losing our Focus? which is based on a series of essays written by Pastor Lee.
+This series examines how we understand the Christian life (i.e., discipleship, salvation, worship, evangelism, social justice), the history of evangelicalism, and what shifts might be necessary for the church to make in order to follow Jesus more faithfully in our time.

 This paper by Mike Simpson examines the philosophical and societal pressures that led to the interiorization of Christianity for many Protestants around the world.
 The essay starts on page 26.

 Excerpt from The Great Reversal: Reconciling Evangelism and Social Concern (4 min. read)